ofa14/ofa14.github.io/pizza-sales-analytics/README.md

 * **[Pizza Sales Analytics Dashboard on Tableau Public](https://public.tableau.com/app/profile/osama.audi/viz/Pizza_Sales_Analytics/Home)**

-### Dashboard Screenshots:
-*(Important: These images must be uploaded to the `pizza-sales-analytics` folder in your GitHub repository for them to appear below.
-The filenames must match exactly.)*

 ![Pizza Sales Dashboard Overview - KPIs and Trends](Home.jpg) *A comprehensive view of key performance indicators, hourly and weekly sales trends, and sales distribution by category and size.*